tolitius/on-demand-scheduler/README.markdown

         Trigger trigger = new DurationTrigger( startTime, endTime, period );

-        taskScheduler.schedule( packageDeliveryTask, trigger );
+        taskScheduler.schedule( shipOrderTask, trigger );
     }

-"org.gitpod.scheduler.task.DurationTrigger" is a custom trigger.
+##### where "org.gitpod.scheduler.task.DurationTrigger" is a custom trigger.
 You can simply grab it form sources.
 ***
 The main idea here is to have these simple tasks: FixDelayTask, TimeOutTask, RunnableTask, FixRateTask, CronTask, etc., some of them are suggested by Spring APIs ( e.g. take a look at Spring's ScheduledTaskRegistrar ), inject them in to components that need them as 'Schedulable's, and schedule whenever appropriate.